 AHSAA Approves Officials Card for Admission to Post Season Games

-The other proposal that was approved allows officials to attend any post season contest in the sport they are registered as an official.
-Therefore, all football officials, when not assigned, may attend any playoff game including the Super 7 by entering at the pass gate with your official’s card and picture ID.
+The AHSAA Central Board has approved a proposal that allows officials to attend any post season contest in the sport they are registered as an official.
+Therefore, all football officials, when not assigned, may attend any playoff game, including the Super 7, by entering at the pass gate with your official’s card.
 It does not allow you to bring a guest.
-Please do not abuse this benefit by trying to bring guest or allowing someone else to utilize your card.
 Violation of this policy will carry AHSAA suspension.